NicolaViolante/NSD_Project/README.md

 ### 802.1X supplicants and authenticator
 To initiate the authentication process, the network utilizes the IEEE 802.1X standard over a wired connection.
 ### The Authenticator (hostapd)
 The eBPF switch runs hostapd configured with the wired driver on its br0 bridge interface.
+To prevent the Linux bridge from dropping 802.1X EAPOL frames by default, the kernel parameter `group_fwd_mask` is explicitly set to 8 on the bridge interface.
 It intercepts EAPOL frames sent by the clients and securely proxies them to the RADIUS server.
 Crucially, the configuration enables the ctrl_interface directive: this exposes a control socket that will be essential for our custom userspace application to listen for successful authentication events.
 ##### `hostapd.conf`
 ```
 interface=br0